haries-dev/University-App-Using-Flutter/README.md

 When contributing, please follow the existing code style and commit message conventions.

-## License

-This project is licensed under the [MIT License](LICENSE).
-You are free to modify and distribute the code, as long as you include the original license in your distribution.

 ## Acknowledgements

 - Flutter: [https://flutter.dev](https://flutter.dev)
 - Firebase: [https://firebase.google.com](https://firebase.google.com)
 - University API: [http://universities.hipolabs.com](http://universities.hipolabs.com)

 ## Folder Structure

 The University App repository follows the standard Flutter project structure: